 Cubit by Maiden Labs

-Cubit is built on two gold-standard public datasets, selected for their rigor, granularity, and complementary strengths.
+Two public datasets.
 One describes what people do at work; the other measures what AI can actually do.

 O*NET (Dept. of Labor)

-The Occupational Information Network is the definitive taxonomy of work in the United States.
+The Occupational Information Network is the most widely used taxonomy of work in the United States.
 Maintained by the Department of Labor, it provides:

 • Task-level granularity: 10–25 discrete activities per occupation, each describing specific work performed in context